shsonavane/simple_streamlit/README.md

 #### Secrets

 We use the [secrets.toml](https://docs.streamlit.io/develop/api-reference/connections/secrets.toml) file to manage environment variables used in this web app.
-This allows us to manage environment variables (e.g., API keys, passwords, etc.) in the same way as we would normally, and it runs seamlessly with Streamlit.
+This gives us a level of control over the security of API keys, passwords, etc., as environment variables.

 Once your environment variables are working locally, make sure you configure them accordingly on Streamlit Cloud using their [Secrets Management](https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app/secrets-management).